 Add onions, and bay leaf.
 Cook until vegetables are tender, stirring occasionally.

-Add the celery and carrots, and 1 cup of the water.
+Add the celery and carrots (also turnip and parsnip, if using), and 1 cup of the water.
 Stir and scrape the bottom of the pot.

 - Add the turnip, sage, thyme, rosemary, salt, and pepper.
 Stir.